How to buy a second home in 2025: A 7-step guide

 4. Get pre-approved

 Getting pre-approved for a second home is a simple process, with many lenders allowing you to apply online.
 They look at your financial history, including your current income and debts, to give a rough number regarding what you can afford.
 At this stage, consult multiple lenders to find the best interest rates available.
 Having a pre-approval letter from a lender can give you a leg up when it’s time to make an offer on your dream second home.
-Be aware, however, that since some lenders may see financing a second home as a higher risk, the loan they approve you for may be lower than what you’re expecting.
+Be aware, however, that since some lenders may see financing a second home as a higher risk, the loan they approve you for may be lower than you’re expecting.

 5. Find a location and a local agent